 Six-cylinder gasoline engines (M54) are very reliable, although most may develop a habit of oil consumption at some point.

 The most common reason is a unique oil separator within the crankcase ventilation system.
-This device removes the oil droplets from crankcase fumes and prevents them from going into the intake.
+This device removes the oil droplets from crankcase fumes and prevents them from entering the intake.

 Over time, this separator may become less efficient, which increases oil consumption and causes clouds of smoke to come from the exhaust.